-Once NiMH batteries became available, the buzz was that we’d see the end of battery memory as well as improved life and power.
+Once NiMH batteries became available, the buzz was that we’d see the end of battery memory in addition to improved life and power.
 My experience was that these expectations were only partially true, leaving me still lugging 30 – 40 batteries to large events.

-Spending more for the best batteries was no indicator, either, as they would lose their ability to hold a charge nearly as quickly, and I found myself still carrying up to 40 batteries to weddings in order to keep flashes firing.
-It was customary to go through 24-30 at a wedding, and always have my “newer” ones in a charger somewhere in a church or hall so I could get them back in use sooner.
+Spending more for the best batteries was no indicator, either, as they would lose their ability to hold a charge nearly as quickly.
+I found myself still carrying up to 40 batteries to weddings in order to keep flashes firing.
+It was customary to go through 24-32 at a wedding, and always have my “newer” ones in a charger somewhere in the venue so I could get them back in use sooner.

 Finally, in exasperation I began to ask questions, and in short order was lead to Thomas Distributing online.
 Through conversation with a Thomas customer service rep I also discovered ZTS Testing, a manufacturer of tools for testing electrical current, including batteries under load, a very important consideration.
 I called ZTS and spoke to an engineer there for a long time and got quite an education in the care and feeding of rechargeable batteries.

 It was the ZTS engineer who laid the 10 story building analogy on me.
-He also explained that the MAHA MH-C800S and 810S chargers I was interested in were capable of coaxing the most out of rechargeables.
-Then he explained the one thing they did not have was a reliable indicator of whether a battery was good (healthy), thus capable of taking and holding a charge.
+He also explained that the MAHA MH-C800S and 801D chargers I was interested in were capable of coaxing the most out of rechargeables.
+Then he explained the one thing they did not have was a reliable indicator of whether a battery was healthy, capable of delivering full power for sustained time under working conditions.
 That’s where the ZTS Pulse-Load tester comes in.

 First, lets start with the MAHA charger.
 One of it’s most important features is an option to select “Condition” or “Soft Condition”, depending on the model.
-This is a function that slowly exhausts the batteries completely then recharges them very slowly, taking up to 30 hours to complete the job on one set.
+This is a function that charges then discharges the batteries completely, then recharges them very slowly, taking up to 30 hours to complete the entire job on one set.
 When completed however, each battery is at the very best it can be at this stage in it’s life.

-Once charged, remove the batteries and allow them to sit for at least 2 hours,after which I also like to put them in a flash and give them one pop, then remove them for testing with the ZTS Multi-Tester using the procedures that follow.
+Once charged, I remove the batteries and allow them to sit for at least 2 hours, after which I put them in a flash and give them one pop, then remove them for testing with the ZTS Multi-Tester using the procedures that follow.

 Do not use an eraser to clean terminals

 Follow the directions for the ZTS tester.
-After following the charging, cleaning and testing procedures, any battery showing less than 80% should be taken to your local battery recycling center and discarded.
+After performing the charging, cleaning and testing procedures, any battery showing less than 80% should be taken to your local battery recycling center and discarded.

-For regular use of the MAHA charger, there are four main options.
+When using the MAHA charger, there are four main options.
 “Regular”, which is moderately fast for quick charges.
 “Soft” is the recommended setting.
-“Condition” is a less stringent rebuild of the batteries, and “Soft Condition” is available with the 801D model, and what I do with problem batteries.
+“Condition” is a rebuild of the batteries as described earlier, and “Soft Condition” is available with the 801D model, and what I do with problem batteries.

 That’s why periodic conditioning and testing is essential.
-If found soon enough, those three batteries can be returned to full or near 100% performance.
+If found soon enough, those three batteries can be returned to full or near full performance.
 The sub 80% should be recycled (by the way, where do you think cheap rechargeable batteries at some of the so called “dollar” stores come from?
 Yep.
 Recycled, and usually poorly.).
-For the many older batteries that test at 80%, I even keep them together for use with others of the same percentage.
-Some sub 80%-ers get switched to TV remotes or other less critical uses for a while longer.
+For the many older batteries that test at 80%, I group them together for use with others of the same percentage.
+Some sub 80%-ers get switched to TV remotes, a cordless mouse, or other less critical uses for a while longer.

 So.
 In the final analysis, what has all this OCD over batteries gained me?
-I now can shoot an entire wedding of 1500 frames, using flash at least 1000+ times, and go through 4-8 batteries.
+I now can shoot an entire event of 1500 frames, using flash at least 1000+ times, and go through 4-8 batteries.
 Yep, the set that was in the flash, and one change, usually midway though the reception.
-If I’m using a LOT of bounce, or using a light modifier that requires more power, I may go through 8-12 batteries.
-I only carry 16 now, plus the MAHA charger, but I don’t recall the last time I had to charge batteries at a wedding.
+If using a LOT of bounce flash, or using a light modifier that requires more power, I may go through 8-12 batteries.
+I only carry 16 now, plus the MAHA charger, but I don’t recall the last time I had to charge batteries at a wedding or corporate event.

-It’s a relief not to worry about battery life any more and have solutions if there are issues.
+It’s a relief not to worry about battery life any more, and to have solutions when there are issues.
 The camera bag is substantially lighter, too.